 Value-based medicine emphasizes saving costs and optimizing patient outcomes.
 To do this, insurance and health providers have to identify the most effective treatment methods to utilize.
 Predictive models are nothing new to the world of healthcare practices, but as a recent IBM white paper report highlights, with Big Data technologies, there is now major growth potential.
 Shareable data analytics can create ideal clinical workflows and help index patients at different risk severity levels and determine the best course of action for individuals.
-From calculating the chances of hospital readmission to predicting progression of clinical conditions.
+From calculating the chances of hospital readmission to predicting the progression of clinical conditions.

 One of the main goals of event prediction is to reduce as many preventable outcomes as possible.
 By leveraging big data for this purpose, it’s possible to feed hundreds or even thousands of inputs into risk assessment and regression models to find optimal outcomes and the most cost-effective healthcare plans for patients.

 Short- and long-term exposure to poor air quality and pollen contribute to a range of adverse health outcomes.
 In turn, the increased demand for treatment and doctor/ER visits ultimately leads to increased spending from health insurance providers: